Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-No matter where you go, there are thousands of beautiful rocks all over the world.
-You may see a gorgeous limestone rock and think “this would be perfect for my collection!
+No matter where you go, there are thousands of beautiful rocks worldwide.
+You may see a gorgeous limestone rock and think, “This would be perfect for my collection!
 I will go ahead and take it,” without thinking twice about the consequences you could be setting yourself up for.

-It is legal to take rocks from public property, but illegal when taking them from private property.
-While there are certain places that will allow it or view it as illegal, many government-owned properties and public properties deem it illegal.
+Taking rocks from public property is legal but illegal when taking them from private property.
+While certain places will allow it or view it as illegal, many government-owned properties and public properties deem it illegal.

-Taking rocks from a protected area would be similar to going to an archaeological site and taking things like fossils or old weapons.
-We’ll get more specific about when you can and can’t legally rock hound throughout this article.
+Taking rocks from a protected area would resemble going to an archaeological site and taking things like fossils or old weapons.
+Throughout this article, we’ll get more specific about when you can and can’t legally rock a hound.

-If you are interested in checking out the best rockhounding tools I recommend and use you can find them by clicking here (Amazon link).
+If you want to check out the best rockhounding tools I recommend and use, you can find them by clicking here (Amazon link).

 Taking Rocks from National Parks

-Usually, you would not think much of taking a small rock from a national or government-owned park, but it is indeed illegal to do so and can result in a significant fine.
+Usually, you would not think much of taking a small rock from a national or government-owned park, but it is illegal and can result in a significant fine.
 The National Park of Arizona charges a minimum fine of $325 for removing or damaging any natural objects such as:

 The U.S. National Park Service deems it illegal since it violates code § 2.1 for the Preservation of Natural, Cultural, and Archeological Resources and can subject violators to criminal penalties.
-Despite it being illegal in private parks, you can take rocks from public parks.
+Although illegal in private parks, you can take rocks from public parks.

-If you were walking by a neighborhood playground and saw a pretty rock you wanted, it is totally okay if you want to pick it up.
-Everything on those grounds is public property which means they don’t belong to one specific person.
+If you were walking by a neighbourhood playground and saw a pretty rock you wanted, it is totally okay if you want to pick it up.
+Everything on those grounds is public property, meaning they don’t belong to one person.

-TIP: Do you what gemstones you can find in your backyard? it’s easier than you might think!
+TIP: Do you know what gemstones you can find in your backyard?
+It’s easier than you might think!
 Find out more in this article:

 12 Gemstones You Can Find in Your Backyard Right Now